Pandaroses/doubletapp/notes/nea.typ

 ])

+#let codeblock(body) = {
+	block(
+		width: 100%,
+		fill: rgb(24, 24, 37),
+		radius: 4pt,
+		inset: 10pt,
+		breakable: true,
+		clip: true,
+		body
+	)
+}

 #outline()

 == Abstract
+This project develops a multiplayer grid-based dexterity training game called DoubleTapp, designed to simultaneously test and improve the dexterity of both hands.
+Building on the existing single-cursor game Tapp, this implementation introduces dual-cursor gameplay requiring coordinated control using different keys for each hand.
+The system features both singleplayer and multiplayer modes with competitive elements, leaderboards, and server-side anti-cheat mechanisms.

+The technical implementation uses Rust for the backend with the Axum framework for websocket connections and PostgreSQL for data persistence.
+The frontend is built with SvelteKit and Tailwind CSS, featuring customizable controls including Delayed Auto Shift (DAS) functionality.
+A custom implementation of the Xoshiro256+ PRNG algorithm ensures fairness across game instances.

 == Problem Definition
 I plan to develop a game, which tests the dexterity of both hands, simultaneously.
 I believe its important that people can maintain their dexterity of both hands, and this game will help them do that.
 I also believe the game will be fun, and will be a good way to pass time. adding a competitive and multiplayer aspect to the game will also help with this.